Aqua Shard | 31st Floor Restaurant & Bar

 It’s a pretty good list.
 But it could be better.

-Which is an amazing coincidence, really, because now open is Aqua Shard – the sort of scene-stealing location that film-makers will be tripping over themselves to secure for those all-important scenes where “Lucky Girl A” visibly melts in Clooney’s seductive gaze, oblivious to the jaw-dropping panoramic views of London behind him.
+Allow us to introduce Aqua Shard – the sort of scene-stealing location that film-makers will be tripping over themselves to secure for those all-important scenes where “Lucky Girl A” visibly melts in Clooney’s seductive gaze, oblivious to the jaw-dropping panoramic views of London behind him.

 As dusk falls, Aqua Shard really comes into its own.
 You’ll take in London by day with a pre-sunset cocktail or two in the large atrium bar (try the Fig Manhattan or the white espresso martini), before either being seated for dinner in the ‘tea’ wing – with views over Tower Bridge and Canary Wharf – or the west facing ‘gin’ wing, overlooking St. Paul’s, Westminster and the London Eye.
 And at some point – possibly midway through your rock oysters gratin or Barbary duck breast – you’ll notice that it’s night time; that Aqua’s polished surfaces are now seductively glistening in candlelight…

 … and that you’re enjoying one of the best views in the world.

 NOTE: Aqua Shard is open daily – you can book online right HERE.
 There’s a smart casual dress code (no sportswear/flip-flops, etc) and bar-only bookings have a minimum spend of £50pp.